cdonougherlee/CSFlix/readme.md

 A web application that demonstrates use of Python's Flask framework.
 The application makes use of libraries such as the Jinja templating library and WTForms.
 Architectural design patterns and principles including Repository, Dependency Inversion and Single Responsibility have been used to design the application.
 The application uses Flask Blueprints to maintain a separation of concerns between application functions.
 Testing includes unit and end-to-end testing using the pytest tool.

-## Somewhere

-I didn't make this site responsive so full screen viewing is recommended.

 ## Steps to install and run the web application

 **Assumptions is that Python3 and Git bash are both downloaded and installed on your computer**